Asymptotically Optimal Algorithms for Budgeted Multiple Play Bandits: Multiple plays bandit with cost constraint

 Upon selecting the arms, the agent receives a reward $R(t+1) = \sum_{a \in \A(t+1)} Y_a(t+1)$ and incurs a gain $G(t+1) =\sum_{a \in \A(t+1)} (Y_a(t+1) - c_a\rho)$.
 Given a (possibly unknown) horizon $T$, the goal of the agent is to adopt a strategy for sequentially selecting the distributions $Q(t)$ that maximizes

 while satisfying, at each round $t=0,\dots,T-1$ the budget constraint \eqref{SoftBC}.
 This constraint may be viewed as a `soft' budget constraint, as it allows the agent to (slightly) exceed the budget at some rounds, as long as the expected cost remains below $B$ at each round.
 We shall see below that considering a `hard' budget constraint, that is selecting at each round a deterministic subset $\hat{\mathcal{A}}(t)$ that satisfies $\sum_{a=1}^K \cc_a \ind_{(a \in \hat{\cA}(t))} \leq B$, is a much harder problem.
 Besides, in the marketing examples described in the introduction, it makes sense to consider a large time horizon and to allow for minor budget crossings.
+Under the soft budget constraint \eqref{SoftBC}, if we knew the vector of expected mean rewards $\bm\mu \equiv (\mu_1,\dots,\mu_K)$, at each round $t$ we would draw a subset from a distribution